SharkSnack/shiren-5/content/system/synthesis-runes.md

   </tr>
 </table>

-You end up in an advantageous situation more often than when synthesized onto a weapon.<br/>However, this rune ensures that Explochin monsters explode when it takes effect,<br/>making it extremely risky if you don't have Anti-Blast※ synthesized alongside it.<br/>Can be helpful against Absorbiphants and night monsters on rare occasions.
+You end up in an advantageous situation more often than when synthesized onto a weapon.<br/>However, this rune ensures that Explochin monsters explode when it takes effect,<br/>making it extremely risky if you don't have Anti-Blast+ synthesized alongside it.<br/>Can be helpful against Absorbiphants and night monsters on rare occasions.

 #### Lively, Uplifting, Vitalizing, Energizing